The most entertaining of all antiques, toys constitute one of the fastest growing fields of collecting. They appeal to people of all ages:

 Tinplate Toys Appraisals toy robots The material tinplate consists of thin sheets of steel covered with tin.
 It has been used in Europe

-vintage space toys As far back as the 1830's, a few tinsmiths made simple antique tinplate toys
+since the late 18th century to make vintage space toys As far back as the 1830's, a few tinsmiths made simple antique tinplate toys

 such as bubble pipes and whistles along with such household objects as buckets, spoons, and plates.
 But until the tin ore mines were